Be Creative This Holiday Season-Don’t Shop, Stay At Home and Have Fun!

 - Small bottle of essential oil of clove for gum and tooth infections

-* See lessons for recipe suggestions.
+See The Science & Art of Herbalism course lessons for recipe suggestions.

-For the children in your life, Hands on ‘To Do’ Kits are the very best.
+For the children in your life, hands-on ‘To Do Kits' are the very best.

 Kids love to be active, and far to often they spend less time outdoors being active than indoors watching a TV or computer screen.
 Think of gifts you can give that you can make and do with your children.
 Here are just a few ideas:

-Make your own Cream Kit
+Make Your Own Cream Kit

 - Include all of the necessary ingredients, including jars and labels.